 Diet plays a big role in our dental health.
 Foods that are high in sugar create more plaque, which can lead to gum disease.

 All tobacco products are poison for your gums.
-Just add your dental health onto the list of reasons to quit using tobacco.
+Just add your dental health to the list of reasons to quit using tobacco.
+We also offer through our cosmetic dentist services, professional teeth whitening which can help reduce the appearance of yellowing teeth.

 If gum disease does advance to a point where serious gum and bone decay is taking place, Briargate Dental Center offers an array of gum and bone treatment options that can help.